anoma/namada-interface/specs/browser-extension/integration.md

 }
 ```

-These events will prove useful when syncronizing the state of the interface with the connected extension.
+These events will prove useful when synchronizing the state of the interface with the connected extension.

 [ [Table of Contents](#table-of-contents) ]